gitswap/rmc-repo/README.md

 *JDK, JRE(open-jdk-1.x.x)*
 *GNU Make 2.xx and above.*

 Now, How to use the application? first clone the repository; then follow the below explained instructions in order to install the application(both desktop and mobile side),once done then download and install the androind app from the link given below.
-After this; start your mobile hotspot network, and now start the RMC application on android side and enjoy.
+After this; start your mobile hotspot network,connect desktop system to mobile adhoc network, and now start the RMC application on android side and enjoy.

 *NOTE: Here one think to note, in order to use the application one has to start the android phone hotspot not ubuntu/desktop hotspot respectively.*